max-talanov/1/affective_computing_course/neuromodulation.md

 ### Nucleus accumbens

 "... it plays an equal role in processing many rewards such as food and sex.
-The nucleus accumbens is selectively activated during the perception of pleasant, emotionally arousing pictures and during mental imagery of pleasant, emotional scenes.[Costa et al, Sabatinelli et al] ...
+The nucleus accumbens is selectively activated during the perception of pleasant, emotionally arousing pictures and mental imagery of pleasant, emotional scenes.[Costa et al, Sabatinelli et al] ...
 The nucleus accumbens plays a role in rhythmic timing and is considered to be of central importance to the limbic-motor interface (Mogensen).
-... the area is the "pleasure center" of the brain and is involved in reinforcement learning.[Olds J, Milner] In rats, stimulation of the ventral tegmental area causes the release of dopamine in the nucleus accumbens much in the same way as addictive drugs and natural reinforcers, such as water or food, initiate the release of dopamine in the nucleus accumbens.[Nakahara] The same results have been seen in human subjects in functional imaging studies."
+... the area is the "pleasure centre" of the brain and is involved in reinforcement learning.[Olds J, Milner] In rats, stimulation of the ventral tegmental area causes the release of dopamine in the nucleus accumbens much in the same way as addictive drugs and natural reinforcers, such as water or food, initiate the release of dopamine in the nucleus accumbens.[Nakahara] The same results have been seen in human subjects in functional imaging studies."

 ### Striatum